Ecwid/ecwid-wordpress-plugin/readme.txt

 Ecwid works great on any Wordpress site, especially those running on mobile-optimized themes.
 Your online store looks perfect on smartphones and automatically adapts to your customer’s screen size: laptops, tablets, smart TVs or smart watches.
 Check out this [demo](https://ecwid.to/ecwid-demo-store)

+= Hundreds of extensions and powerful API =

+There is a lot of in-house and third party extensions built on the Ecwid Ecommerce APIs.
+You can find a ready made plugin extending features of your online storefront the way you want or build a custom addon yourself.
+The existing family of third party plugins include tax automation apps like TaxJar, fulfilment services like ShipStation, customer support tools like LiveChat and many others.

 = Your Favorite Free Plugin =